 Add some drama to your bar and elevate the overall look with oversized bar arrangements!

-To ensure your bar is functional for staff, keep the middle of your bar clear for service, and position your arrangements off to the sides.
-If your bar surface area is limited, you can also utilise the floor space beside your bar.
+To ensure your bar is functional for staff, make sure you keep the middle of your bar clear for service, and position your arrangements off to the sides.
+If your bar surface area is limited, you can add another bar or even utilise the floor space.
 Clusters of potted plants work perfectly to frame your bar from either side!

 Make a statement with decorative glassware

-If you don’t want to go all out with glassware, you can even choose a statement glass for just one element of your day such as a signature cocktail, whisky bar or champagne on arrival.
-Make sure you also show off your glasswes by lining them up on your bar ready for service!
+If you don’t want to go all out with glassware, you can even choose a statement glass for just one element of your day, such as a signature cocktail, whisky bar or champagne on arrival.
+Make sure you also show off your glasses by lining them up on your bar ready for service!

 Keep it practical

-Along with making your bar look beautiful, it should also be practical and functional, too!
-Here are some of our top tips to ensure your bar service runs smoothly:
+Along with making your bar look beautiful, it should also be practical and functional, too.
+Here are some of our top tips to ensure your bar service runs smoothly on the day:

-- We always recommend at least 2 bars for guest numbers over 80 to provide a comfortable amount of room for both guests and service staff.
+We always recommend at least 2 bars for guest numbers over 80 to provide a comfortable amount of room for both guests and service staff.
 Our bars can be pushed together to create one long or u-shaped bar.
-We also have a new round bar which is the perfect size for large-scale events!
+Or, opt for a larger option like our round white bar.

 If your bar is going to be outside in the sun, it’s important to consider shade and cover for your bar staff.
-Consider organising a couple of market umbrellas to ensure your service staff will be comfortable for the duration of your event.
+Consider organising a couple of market umbrellas or positioning your bar under leafy trees to ensure your service staff will be comfortable for the duration of your event.

-You should also speak with your caterer, venue or bar service staff to check their requirements for things like washing stations, ice, drink tubs, serving platters or any other equipment they might need on the day.
+You should also speak with your caterer, venue or bar service staff to double check any additional requirements like washing stations, ice, drink tubs, serving platters or other equipment they might need throughout on the day.